-In order to trick my mind into thinking winter is indeed over, I’ve been spring-cleaning the house despite the snow out my doorstep.
+In order to convince myself that winter is indeed over, for good, I’ve been spring-cleaning the house.
 My favourite area of the home to freshen up is the kitchen.
 It’s one of the most used areas in the house, quickly becoming cluttered and messy, and I find myself in there multiple times a day wiping down cupboards and washing dishes.
 I also take this time to do a few things that most people forget to do when they decide to give their kitchen a good scrubbing.
 They include:

-5. Descaling the Kettle: If you use your electric kettle regularly, there is sure to be some hard water scaling inside, which slows down the heating process.
-To clean, fill the kettle three quarters full with equal parts water and white vinegar.
+If you use your electric kettle regularly, there is sure to be some hard water scaling inside, which slows down the heating process.
+To clean, fill the kettle three-quarters full with equal parts water and white vinegar.
 Bring the mixture to a boil and then allow it to sit for 20-30 minutes.
 Dump the water and rinse the kettle a few times to remove all traces of the vinegar.
 Dry the inside of the kettle with a clean towel, or leave the lid open and allow it to air dry.

 I find after long periods of use my blender, food processor and Nutri-Bullet canisters all begin to look a little grimy, likely the result of hard water build-up on the plastic container.
 To clean them, I put a cup or so of water in each vessel, add a drop of dishwashing soap and a quarter of a coarsely chopped lemon.
 I let each machine run for a minute or more, then rinse thoroughly with warm water.
 Voila.
 Sparkling clean containers for your spring smoothies and soups.